Retained Primitive Reflexes: The Key Clinic's Ultimate Guide

 • Poor Digestion and Food Sensitivities

-• Even if they don’t display any of these symptoms, it is a good idea to do the quick test on them, as there may be other functions that are affected by it that are still unknown
+Even if they don’t display any of these symptoms, it is a good idea to do the quick test on them, as there may be other functions that are affected by it that are still unknown.
+See our video on how to assess the Moro reflex.

-The ATNR reflex (asymmetrical tonic neck reflex) is activated by turning the head to the left or right side.
+The ATNR reflex (asymmetrical tonic neck reflex), when fully present, is activated by turning the head to the left or right side.
 As the head is turned, the arm and leg on the same side will extend while the opposite limbs bend.
 If not fully integrated, the ATNR reflex can cause difficulties with: hand-eye coordination, written expression, crossing midline, visual tracking, bilateral integration (use of both sides of the body simultaneously), and hand-dominance.

 Asymmetrical Tonic Neck Reflex Symptoms: